arch-peace news and articles: Please use, digest, transfer, re-use, THEN recycle

 will also be investigated as a contemporary approach to how people are trying to

-sustainable ' fantasy' place.
+create sustainable ' fantasy' place.

 blog properly.
 We have to use Kelvin's account to blog it.